Egg donation involves using eggs from a donor to help a couple build their family.

 - Recurrent pregnancy loss

 - Advanced reproductive age

-Many women are candidates.
+Many women are candidates to become egg donors.
 MRM has a program for both anonymous and known egg donors.
-Egg donors should be between the ages of 21-34.
+Egg donors should be between the ages of 21-33.
 They should be nonsmokers, in good health, and have regular menstrual cycles.
 Birth control pills, prior tubal ligation, or other contraceptive methods will not prohibit becoming a donor.
 All donors are asked to fill out an extensive questionnaire, followed by an in-person visit and screening by the staff at MRM.
 Donors must meet all FDA criteria.